 Although consumables may seem like a small part of the robotic welding process, they can have a big impact on how productive and effective an operation is.
 Nozzles, contact tips, retaining heads (or diffusers) and liners can all fail prematurely or perform poorly for a variety of issues, including spatter or debris buildup, loose connections and improper installation.
-Issues with the contact tip — especially burnbacks — are also relatively common, and are often caused by a liner being trimmed too short.
+Issues with the contact tip — especially burnbacks and cross-threading — are also relatively common, and are often caused by a liner being trimmed too short.

-Solution: Operators should always inspect consumables for signs of spatter or debris buildup during routine breaks in production and, if signs of either are present, replace or clean them.
+Operators should always inspect consumables for signs of spatter or debris buildup during routine breaks in production and, if signs of either are present, replace or clean them.
 They should also ensure their nozzle cleaning station or reamer is working properly, if one is present, and that it is programmed to ream at a rate that is appropriate for that specific application.
 It may be necessary to increase the frequency of the anti-spatter spray application or reaming throughout the programmed welding cycle.

 Welding operators should always follow the manufacturer’s instructions for liner trimming and installation, as a liner can cause inconsistent feeding if cut too short.
 It is a good idea to use a liner gauge to confirm the correct liner length.
 There are also spring-loaded modules that work in conjunction with a front-loading liner to help minimize issues if the liner is cut to an incorrect length.
 These are housed in the power pin and apply forward pressure on the liner after it is installed.
 They typically allow up to 1 inch of forgiveness if the liner is too short.
 It is also important to replace liners frequently enough, as a clogged liner full of debris and dirt will not feed properly, and may cause premature contact tip failure.